 - More privacy and control over who watches your video

-Most professionals are familiar with this platform, but if we’ve got some newbies, here’s the download on YouTude as a video hosting platform.
+Most professionals are familiar with this platform, but if we’ve got some newbies, here’s the downlow on YouTube as a platform.

 Free video hosting online is YouTube’s bread and butter.
-With an audience of more than 2 billion, you can gain a lot by hosting your videos on YouTube.
+With an audience of more than 2 billion, you can gain a lot by using YouTube.

 YouTube isn’t for everyone, though.
 YouTube falls short on personalization, tracking metrics, disruptive video ads, and customer support.
 If you’re a marketer or maybe a vlogger, then YouTube is a great option for your needs.
-For those looking for a video hosting platform that offers more, then keep reading!
+For those looking for video hosting sites that offers more, then keep reading!

-You can always see if Covideo is the right fit for you with the 7-day free trial (no credit card requires) with access to all their popular features and integrations.
+You can always see if Covideo is the right video sharing platform for you with the 7-day free trial (no credit card requires) with access to all their popular features and integrations.

 Most private video platforms aren’t free video upload sites.
 Vimeo offers their users four different pricing options for their video hosting services.
 Vimeo is targeted more towards professional filmmakers and artists.
 You can also get customer service with your subscription.

-Vimeo is a great option for those wanting to make money off their video instead of merely hosting videos on a channel like YouTube or emailing personalized video messages like Covideo.
+Vimeo is a great option for those wanting to make money off their video instead of merely uploading them on a channel like YouTube or emailing personalized video messages like Covideo.

-Don’t let the title, “number-two video site,” fool you; Dailymotion attracts 116 million monthly unique visitors.
+Dailymotion attracts 116 million monthly unique visitors to it’s video sharing platforms.
 Like YouTube, Dailymotion is a public video hosting service and an excellent alternative for those looking to attract a larger audience.
 It’s free too!

-Using a free video hosting platform is friendly to your wallet, but you’ll also have to make do with less.
+While using free video hosting sites are friendly to your wallet, but you’ll also have to make do with less.